 Bjorkman, a longtime leader in the study of how the human immune system detects and defends against harmful viruses, is Caltech's David Baltimore Professor of Biology and Bioengineering.
 Her research group turned its focus to SARS-CoV-2, the virus that causes COVID-19, in the earliest days of the pandemic.
 The group produced the first images of antibodies from plasmas latching onto a part of the virus and designed vaccine technology that could one day protect against many strains of coronaviruses.

-Here, Bjorkman answers audience questions on the science behind COVID-19 vaccines.
+In a January 2021 webinar, Bjorkman answers audience questions on the science behind COVID-19 vaccines.

 Note on Vaccine Development Status

 At the time of the January 2021 webinar, 63 vaccines were in clinical development—being tested in humans—and 172 in preclinical development, according to the World Health Organization.
 In the U.S., mRNA vaccines made by Pfizer-BioNTech and Moderna had proved more than 90 percent effective in clinical trials and received emergency use authorization.
 Large-scale trials were planned or in progress in the U.S. for vaccines made by AstraZeneca, Janssen (Johnson & Johnson), and Novavax that use methods other than the mRNA platform.

 The questions and answers below have been edited for clarity and concision.

 Two COVID-19 vaccines are currently FDA-authorized for emergency use.
 How do they work?

 To understand a vaccine, all you need to know is that when a virus infects your cell, it turns on your immune responses.
 A vaccine turns on similar immune responses, but it does not contain an infectious virus.
 The vaccine mimics the virus enough so that your immune system recognizes it, but the vaccine doesn't cause you any sort of illness.